TamimiGitHub/SimpleSolace/README.md

 ## Prerequisites
 - Docker
 - Node 8+
+- `npm install` to install the solace JS client

 ## How to run
 1. Run the Solace event broker in a docker image.
 This is done by running docker compose